-Our grade will consist of three tests (100 points each, totaling 300 points total), 12 labs (12 points each, totaling 144 points), three take-home assignments/homework (12 points each, totaling 36 points), and a final exam (100 points).
+Our grade will consist of three tests (100 points each, totaling 300 points total), 12 labs (12 points each, totaling 144 points), three take-home assignments/homework (12 points each, totaling 36 points), a final exam (100 points) and attendance (20 points).
 The lab grades will be sum of all computer-generated lab grades in Pearson.
 The final exam is optional and can replace your lowest test score.